Table of Contents

 Removing the fat layer for preparing spare ribs:

-Step 1: First, loose the papery membrane from one end of the piece with the assistance of the tip.
+Step 1: First, lose the papery membrane from one end of the piece with the assistance of the tip.

 Step 2: Then pull the membrane by grabbing it with a paper towel.
 It’ll come off.